Alpharetta

 The Alpharetta Big Creek Greenway is a 6.1-mile-long (12-foot-wide (concrete path that meanders through the woods along Big Creek, offering a place to walk, jog, inline skate and bike.
 The path includes additional mountain bike trails.

-The Wire and Wood Alpharetta Songwriters Festival in downtown Alpharetta is held in October with free admission.
+The Wire and Wood Alpharetta Songwriters Festival in downtown Alpharetta is held in October.

 The Exiles Rugby Football Club is based in Alpharetta.
 Exiles RFC Men's side compete in the Georgia Rugby Union.
 Having won the Union Championship's Redmond Cup in 2023 against the Gainesville Spartans Rugby Football Club in the state final.
 The Exiles RFC Women's side currently competes in Rugby Sevens tournaments across the southeastern United States.
 Both Exiles Men's and Women's sides have players who have been selected to compete on the Georgia Rugby Union's respective state representative Men's and Women's select sides of the Georgia Barbarians.
 Exiles Men's head coach, Richard Krueger, was selected and appointed as head coach of the Georgia Barbarians in 2023 by the Executive of the Georgia Rugby Union; to replace retiring Barbarians head coach Jesse Posnansky of High Country Rugby Football Club.
 In addition to adult rugby, the Exiles have a partnership with Rebels Rugby.
 Rebels Rugby are a local youth rugby club of U10 to U18 boys and girls sides who compete in both Rugby Sevens and Rugby XVs tournaments across the southeastern United States.
 The Exiles Rugby Football Club's training grounds are located at Innovation Academy in Alpharetta.